Buying real estate in Busan?

 Sources: MK Real Estate, Geumjeong District Official Site

-17) Virtual reality tours will dominate property marketing and attract tech-savvy buyers
+17) Virtual reality tours will increasingly attract tech-savvy buyers in property marketing

 Virtual reality tours are revolutionizing property marketing, especially for tech-savvy buyers.